-Devon is lucky to have a vast array of different environments making it a tourists paradise, from rocky cliff faces and sandy beaches to remote highlands and rolling hillsides, Devon has the ability to transfer you from one glorious setting to another in a short 5 minute journey showcasing its natural beauty wherever you are.
-You can find a number of amazing day trips on your door step, find out our favourites and start planning your holiday.
+Devon is lucky to have a vast array of different environments making it a tourists paradise, from rocky cliff faces and sandy beaches to remote highlands and rolling hillsides.
+Devon has the ability to transfer you from one glorious setting to another in a short 5 minute journey showcasing its natural beauty wherever you are.
+You can find a number of amazing day trips on your door step, find out our favourites and start planning your holiday in Devon today.

 Westward Ho!
 Is a well positioned coastal town that’s only a short drive from a number of amazing amusement parks including The Big Sheep and The Milky Way, both are great day trips for the whole family.
 If you’d prefer to stay close to your seaside holiday home Westward Ho! arcade will transport you to a simpler time where the bright lights, cheers and sirens of game winning moments will echo down the seafront.
 When the weather is nice and swells up Westward ho! beach is a popular location for surfers, dog walkers and sun bathers.